xumingming/storm-wiki/Clojure-DSL.md

 1. `[==component id== ==stream id==]`: Subscribes to a specific stream on a component
 2. `==component id==`: Subscribes to the default stream on a component

-The value indicates a stream grouping, and can be one of the following:
+A stream grouping can be one of the following:

 1. `:shuffle`: subscribes with a shuffle grouping
-2. Vector of field names, like `["id" "name"]`: subscribes with a fields grouping with the specified fields
+2. Vector of field names, like `["id" "name"]`: subscribes with a fields grouping on the specified fields
 3. `:global`: subscribes with a global grouping
 4. `:all`: subscribes with an all grouping
 5. `:direct`: subscribes with a direct grouping